Living Faith Church Worldwide

-Living Faith Church Worldwide (also known as Winners' Chapel) is an Evangelical charismatic Christian denomination and a megachurch.
-The headquarters is located in Ota, Nigeria.
+Living Faith Church Worldwide (also known as Winners' Chapel) is an international Evangelical charismatic Christian denomination.
+The headquarters is located in Ota, Ogun State, Nigeria.
 The organization has since become a global network of churches with over 6 million members in 147 countries.

 History

-The beginning of the church manifested on May 2, 1981, when David Oyedepo (aged 26) had a spiritual encounter while lodging in one of the rooms within the International Hotel located in the Omi-Asoro Quarters of Ilesa city, in the present day Osun State of Nigeria.
-He claimed to have an eighteen-hour supernatural encounter which was a vision from God.
+The beginning of the church manifested on May 2, 1981, when David Oyedepo (aged 26) had a spiritual encounter while lodging in one of the rooms within the International Hotel located in the Omi-Asoro Quarters of Ilesa City, in the present-day Osun State of Nigeria.
+He claimed to have had an eighteen-hour supernatural encounter which was a vision from God.
 God spoke to him saying, "Now the hour has come to liberate the world from all oppressions of the devil, through the preaching of the Word of faith; and I am sending you to undertake this task".
 In 1983, the church began operating with four members on December 11.

 Faith Tabernacle

 Canaanland was procured in 1998 and was initially 560 acre.
 It is in Ota, Ogun, Nigeria.
 The church's international headquarters, Faith Tabernacle, was built in Cannanland between 1998 and 1999, taking twelve months to complete.
 The foundation laying took place on August 29, 1998.

 In 1999, the Faith Tabernacle was inaugurated with 50,400 seats.

 On Dec 11 2013, Oyedepo's first son, David Oyedepo Jnr, ministered for the first time at the church's annual Shiloh gathering.

 In December 2015, Oyedepo Jnr became the resident pastor of the Faith Tabernacle.

+The Ark

-Oyedepo announced the commencement of the construction of a 100,000 capacity sanctuary called "The Ark" (It was formerly called Faith Theatre).
-The Ark will specifically take 106,000 seats and will include a 20 Floor Mission Tower (International Headquarters Facility).
-It is to be built on the site of the old Faith Academy adjoining Faith Tabernacle which will now become its overflow facility.
-The groundbreaking of the project took place on Thursday 25 March 2021.
+In 2019, Bishop Oyedepo announced the commencement of the construction of a 100,000-capacity sanctuary called "The Ark" (It was formerly called Faith Theatre).
+The Ark will specifically include a 20 Floor Mission Tower (International Headquarters Facility).
+In 2021, it began construction of a temple called The Ark with 109,345 seats, next to Faith Tabernacle.